 The purpose of us processing your personal data is to recover an unpaid parking charge on behalf of our client the parking operator who issued you with the original parking charge.

-We are Debt Recovery Plus Ltd (DRP) 6774150 and are the data processer working under contract of our client.
+We are Debt Recovery Plus Ltd (DRP) 6774150 and are the joint data controller along with our client (the parking company).
 This notice explains how we comply with the General Data Protection Regulation (GDPR) and Data Protection Legislation.
 You can find our client’s details as well as directions on how to view their Privacy Notice detailing how they have processed your data on the original parking charge you received.

 Our registered address is: 78 York Street, London, W1H 1DP